Trisection diagrams and twists of 4-manifolds: Diagramatic Proof

+In Figure \ref{Step2}, we can now apply Lemma \ref{lem:destab} to the curves $\alpha$, $\beta$, and $\gamma$.
+To destabilize, we erase the $\beta$ and $\gamma$ curves, and surger the surface along the $\alpha$ curve.
+The result of this process is illustrated in Figure \ref{RedrawnAfterStep2}.

-We now note that in Figure \ref{RedrawnAfterStep2}, the curve $\gamma$ meets the arcs $a$ and $b$ exactly once.
-Moreover because the trisection for $X\setminus \nu(K)$ is 0-annular, $a$ and $b$ are parallel outside of this part of the diagram.
+\textbf{Step 3:} We now note that in Figure \ref{RedrawnAfterStep2}, the curve $\gamma$ meets the arcs $a$ and $b$ exactly once.
+Moreover, since the trisection for $X\setminus \nu(S)$ is 0-annular, $a$ and $b$ can be assumed to be parallel outside of this part of the diagram.
 Thus after some handle slides, we will be able to destabilize using $a,b$ and $\gamma$.

-In order to do this, we first arrange $\gamma$ to look more standard.
-We perform two Dehn twists along $\beta_1$ and one Dehn twist along the curve labelled $d$.
-After doing this, we obtain Figure \ref{Step3Halfway}.
+In order to do this, we first arrange $\gamma$ to look less complicated.
+We perform two Dehn twists along the curve $\beta_1$ and one Dehn twist along the curve labelled $d$.
+After doing this, we obtain the diagram illustrated in Figure \ref{Step3Halfway}.

-Now that $\gamma$ is relatively standard, we perform some handle slides so that we may destabilize the diagram.
+Now that $\gamma$ looks simpler, we perform some additional handle slides so that we may appeal to Lemma \ref{lem:destab}.
 In Figure \ref{Step3Halfway}, slide $\alpha$ over $\alpha_1$, and then $\alpha_1$ over $a$.
 Next, slide $\beta_1$ over $b$.
 Last, slide $c$ over $\gamma_1$ and $\gamma$.
-This removes all other intersections with $\gamma$ so that we may eventually destabilize.
-The result of these handle slides is illustrated in Figure \ref{Step3} below.
+Note that although $a$, $b$, and $c$ appear as arcs, they are actually closed curves in this trisection diagram.
+This process removes all extraneous intersections with $\gamma$, and the result of these handle slides is illustrated in Figure \ref{Step3}.

-We now proceed to destabilize Figure \ref{Step3} using $(a,b,\gamma)$.
+We now use Lemma \ref{lem:destab} to destabilize the diagram in Figure \ref{Step3} using the curves $a$, $b$, and $\gamma$.
+To do so, we erase $a$ and $b$ and surger the surface using $\gamma$.
 This takes slightly more visualizing than the previous two destabilizations, but the result after a mild isotopy is illustrated in Figure \ref{RedrawnAfterStep3}.